mendomic/CrowBot/README.md

 # CrowBot
-Discord moderation bot with specific features to the University of Washington Bothell campus
+Discord Bot written in [D++](https://github.com/brainboxdotcc/DPP) in development for University of Washington Bothell students.
+Made by UWBOThell.